-Nowadays, police agencies have special forensic archaeological teams that sift through the turf like they search for Tyrannosaurus Rex bones.
+Nowadays, police agencies have special forensic, like “archaeological” teams that sift through the turf like they look for Tyrannosaurus Rex bones.
 Not back then.
-We just had regular shovels.
-In this case, 5 shovels, a Polaroid camera and some trash bags.
+We just had five shovels, a Polaroid camera and some trash bags.
 (More or less.
 We also had a tape measure and a 35mm camera.
 I am just being dramatic.)

 I drew up diagrams of the parts in relation to fixed objects in the filed, triangulating the dig sites.
-Ranger Phil Ryan and the Brook deputies went home.
+Ranger Phil Ryan and the Brooks deputies went home.
 Lucas was in our jail, and we felt we could leave the field until the next day.
-End of day 1.
+End of day one.

 I drove home a filthy mess and stripped naked in the back yard.
 Bad news.
-The itching I started to experience was getting worse and worse.
+The itching started.
+It was getting worse and worse.
 I was covered in chigger bites that were growing and expanding into a leper’s landscape on my skin from my sock line up to my chest.
 I ran into the bathroom and got into the bathtub while my wife tried to look up in a medical encyclopedia what to do.
 It started to drive me insane.
 Finally, I took pain-killers we had left over from my various injuries.
 That took an edge off.
 That and a little whiskey.

 I know some folks reading this won’t know what a chigger is.
 I hope you never do.
-They are a bug I’ve only run across in Texas, virtually invisible, that gets on your skin and climbs up as far it can, then bites and burrows into your flesh, lives, parties and procreates there until for some reason the clan dies off.
+A chigger is a bug I’ve only run across in Texas.
+Virtually invisible, they get on you and scamper up as far as it can.
+They they bites and burrow into your flesh.
+Lives.
+Parties, and legend has it, procreates in there until for some reason the clan dies off.
 (Experts say they die quick and don’t reproduce, but once bit, it sure feels like chigger generations stay and have an orgy.)